 Researchers at Duke University did a series of experiments to better understand this often misunderstood trait.

-They defined intellectual humility as the ability to recognize and admit that you doesn’t know everything.
-You readily admits you may be wrong or incomplete in your understanding.
+They defined intellectual humility as the ability to recognize and admit that you don’t know everything.
+You readily admit you may be wrong or incomplete in your understanding.

 Conversely, the person without it is not open to additional information or a different point of view.
 Why?
 Because they are convinced their current viewpoint is all you need to know about the topic.